 And the message is a simple one.
-As Paul and Silas told the Philippian jailor in Acts chapter 16 verse 31, the gospel is this:
+As Paul and Silas told the Philippian jailor in Acts 16:31:

 This simple message has profound implications.
 It encompasses all aspects of our individual and corporate lives, challenging us to be transformed, to become gospel witnesses to the world.

 This gospel remains the same for all people in all places and all times.
 All people are called to repent of their sinful rebellion and to trust in Christ.
 All people are to submit to his lordship and to build his kingdom.
 This call must go out to every person in our day, just as it has been proclaimed throughout the world since the days of the apostles.
 The summons to obedience is for Jews and Gentiles, rich and poor, male and female, respected and despised.
 It overcomes all types of resistance and barriers, for it is the word of the reigning Christ, empowered by his Holy Spirit, for the glory of his Father.
 As the book of Acts teaches, no trial, no tension, no opposition is sufficiently powerful to oppose the growth and spread of redemption.
 This is why modern Christians must be authentic and bold in proclaiming and affirming the gospel of the apostles, calling everyone to repentance and faith in Christ, and joining them as loyal citizens of the kingdom of God.